 Mr. Thomas’ passion is community and public service.
 While in law school, he successfully ran for the West Aurora School Board, commuting 120 miles each way every weekend during the campaign.
 At the age of twenty-five (25), Mr. Thomas became the youngest person ever elected to the West Aurora School Board and became the first African American ever re-elected to the Board in 1999.
 While on the school board, Mr. Thomas served as Chairman of the Board’s Personnel Committee.
 In 2005, he was elected Aurora Township Clerk becoming the first African American to win a township-wide office in Aurora, IL, the second largest city in the state.
 In 2009, he was re-elected Aurora Township Clerk with 57% of the vote receiving more votes than any other candidate seeking an Aurora Township office that year.
 Mr. Thomas was the first Democrat ever to serve as Aurora Township Clerk.

-Mr. Thomas previously served as the 1st Vice President of the DuPage County Branch of the NAACP and was on the Boards of the Community Renewal Society, the Illinois Campaign for Political Reform, and the University of Illinois College of Education Board of Visitors and the University of Illinois College of Law Alumni Association.
+Mr. Thomas is a past 1st Vice President of the DuPage County Branch of the NAACP and has previously served on the Boards of the Illinois State Bar Association, the Cook County Bar Association, the Community Renewal Society, the Illinois Campaign for Political Reform, the University of Illinois College of Education Board of Visitors and the University of Illinois College of Law Alumni Association.

 In 2018, Mr. Thomas was awarded the Katie Holmes Educational Foundation Public Service Award for Leadership and Service in the Legal Community.
 In 2011 and again in 2015, Mr. Thomas was given the honor of being named, Citizen of the Year by his fraternity, Omega Psi Phi, Mu Xi Chapter for his service and dedication to the community.
 He has received the NAACP, DuPage County Branch’s President’s Award both in 2013 and 2014, as well as, a 2014 recipient of the NAACP, DuPage County Branch’s Claude Audley Award of Leadership Excellence, for his leadership and service to the community.
 Mr. Thomas has received five Presidential Service Awards from the National Bar Association in 2005, 2007, 2009, 2013, and in 2016 for his contributions to the field of law.
 In 2011, he was invited to become a Fellow of the American Bar Foundation because of his outstanding achievements in the legal profession.
 Mr. Thomas is a 2004 Fellow of the Harvard Divinity School Summer Leadership Institute, and a 2002 Leadership Greater Chicago Fellow.

-A graduate of Morehouse College, Mr. Thomas received his Juris Doctor and master’s in educational policy degrees from the University of Illinois in Champaign-Urbana.
-In addition to his professional and civic involvement, Mr. Thomas is an ordained Baptist minister and recently completed his coursework to receive a Master of Arts degree in Religious Studies from the University of Chicago School of Divinity.
-Mr. Thomas and his wife, Angela, are proud members of St. John AME Church in Aurora where he serves as the Minister for Social Justice.
+A graduate of Morehouse College, Mr. Thomas received his Juris Doctor and master’s in educational policy degree from the University of Illinois at Urbana-Champaign.
+An ordained Baptist minister, Mr. Thomas also holds a Master of Arts in Religious Studies from the University of Chicago School of Divinity.
+Mr. Thomas is currently pursuing his Doctorate in Ministry Degree at the Chicago Theological Seminary.
+In addition to his professional and civic involvement, Mr. Thomas and his wife, Angela, are proud members of St. John AME Church in Aurora where he serves as the Minister for Social Justice.

 525 N. Broadway # 575